 Chapter descriptions and links to YouTube playlists

+The Art of String Teaching was published by GIA in 2019.
 The book’s chapters are organized in a way to facilitate reading assignments for university courses.
 The book contains musical examples and is designed to be placed on a music stand and used in class.
 QR codes are placed in the text that can be scanned using a mobile device in order to view the YouTube videos of the techniques described in the text.
 In order to place the book in a spiral binding the content needed to split into two parts.
 Part 1 contains Chapters 1–7 and Part 2 contains Chapters 8–14.
 I will briefly describe the contents, and organization of the book and provide links to the chapter playlists.

 Chapters 1: The Instruments